 Flowers like Carnations, Gerbera, Lilly, Rose, orchids, anthurium, etc. when grown under greenhouse farming are giving higher returns and also top quality produce.

 Although greenhouse building may seem like a costly affair, it is possible to get back the investment within a period of 3 to 5 years.
 With high-yielding vegetable plants, one can get a return on investment within 2-3 years by using quality planting materials.

 The success of the greenhouse cultivation in India project depends on the scale of the project.
 A project with a minimum of 1 -2 acres has the right economic viability and long term sustainability.

 Greenhouse farming in India is gaining popularity even though the initial costs may seem costly and intimidating because one can make huge profits over the long run with a greater return on investment.
 Governments and horticultural departments also provide subsidies to encourage greenhouse farming among farmers.
 It has become easier than ever to research and approach the agencies with a detailed project reporting the production technology, cost components, margin, etc. to facilitate the process and make the dream of greenhouse farming in India a success.

-Ideal Agrotextiles is a leader in the manufacture and supply of agro textiles used in greenhouse cultivation in India, other countries too.
+Ideal Agrotextiles is a leader in manufacturing and supplying agro textiles used in greenhouse cultivation in India, other countries too.
 And can guide you to understand the use and application of each of its products.
 We have superior quality products and have been serving the agro-tech sector including agriculture, forestry, horticulture, floriculture, landscape gardening, etc. For over a few decades.
 For more information on our products and services please visit our website https://idealagrotextiles.com/ or call us at 040-27756001/27753333.